dionyself/rix-detector/README.rst

 RIX Detector
 ############

-Another DIY metal detector?
+Why another DIY metal detector?

-RIX Detector is a Powerful metal detector (Development in progress) that combinates awesome technnology with a simple design,
+RIX Detector is a Powerful metal detector (Development in progress) that combines awesome technology with a simple design.
+Hackable and easy to build using inexpensive components, It opens the doors to novices, electronicians and detectorists who want to experiment or try new techniques.

+It is built using simple components (logic gates and other passive components) therefore making  simple changes like replacing a gate or a crystal results on interesting behaviour (check the documentation about #rixvariants).

+How does it word?
+RIX contains two oscillators (1 Xtal OSC + 1 Ring OSC), when the detector coil passes through a metal, the oscillator changes its frequency making the detection possible.

+Preview:

 .. image:: https://raw.githubusercontent.com/dionyself/rix-detector/master/images/rix_kicad_view.png
    :height: 100px